An Unforgettable Ford’s Theatre Experience: A Practical Guide

 Is there an admission fee?

 Every visitor needs a ticket to tour Ford’s Theatre.
-There is a nominal fee for online reservation in advance.
+There is a nominal fee for online reservations in advance.
 Day-of tickets are free but limited.
-Advance reservations are recommended.
+Advanced reservations are recommended.

 Love it?
 Pin it for Later!